 Depending on the size of the team, other competitions will be selected to cover subjects related to international business and arbitration.
 The team sends its members to the following competitions annually:

-The D.M.
-Harish International Moot Court Competition Hosted by Government Law College of Mumbai: A simulation of a fictional dispute between nations with respect to human rights law and policy before the International Court of Justice.
-The competition is held in Mumbai, India.
+The U.S. Nepal International Moot Court Competition, hosted by the U.S. Embassy in Kathmandu: A simulation of a fictional dispute between nations with respect to human rights law and policy before the International Court of Justice.
+The competition is held in Kathmandu, Nepal.

 The Philip C. Jessup Moot Court Competition is the largest moot court competition, with participants from over 500 law schools around the world.
 The competition is a simulation of a fictional dispute between nations before the International Court of Justice.
 The first round of the competition is held in Washington, D.C., and if the team proceeds to the next round, they will travel to compete at the international rounds.